The rural Hampshire institution with a dose of eccentricity.

 Staying at The Woolpack

-There are 8 rooms including Golden Pheasant, the family suite where we stayed which had two good-size, warm rooms plus a large bath and shower area one with views across the valley.
+There are 7 rooms with bathrooms including Golden Pheasant, the family suite where we stayed which had two good-size, warm rooms plus a large bath and shower area one with views across the valley.

 That eye for texture comes into play again here: rustic-luxe, all exposed flint and brick, soft-as-down quails-feather quilts, metal lampshades and olive walls.

 Tea, coffee all provided.
 The main thing was the rare joy of tumbling into bed post-meal, instead of the usual schlep behind a wheel.

 All the usual suspects are on the breakfast menu: eggs benedict, full English and so on.
 Kirsten went for the eggs florentine with spinach and raved about the rich hollandaise.
 I had the smoked salmon and poached eggs.

 This is walking country so we took a brisk hour-long loop through fields of oilseed rape, hares, buzzards and the occasional sky lark.
 The Wayfarers trail passes through as well (read my review of the Kingsclere section here).
 There are stiles so you’ll need a carrier (or shoulders) if you’re bringing children.

 Children are very welcome here, in fact offspring of the locals are given their own bar-plaque, this time at toddler height!
 There’s a fenced in play-park and the outdoor pizza oven is fired-up on Sundays.

 This is a really special Hampshire hostelry.
 It’s warm, loved by the community with great food and wine, cosy-chic rooms plus endless walking options.

 Good for: Lovers of pubs that maintain that tricky balance between keeping the atmosphere welcoming whilst creating a modern feel and a special menu.
 Walkers, families, couples: all catered for.